de-jcup/code2doc/README.md

 Each of these elements is represented by one java class extending a dedicated abstract element class from code2doc-api.

-A **documentation project** has to be created and documentation elements defined.
-It will be referenced by other project.
+A **documentation project** has to be created and documentation elements defined there.
+It will be referenced by other projects.
 So every **code inside other projects** can **link to** defined documentation **elements by annotations** of code2doc-api.
 For example:
 ```java
 @LinkToUseCase(UC_1_SHOW_USERS.class)
 ```
 The documentation project itself has only code2doc-api library as dependency.

 A **documentation _output_ project** is also created which has documented projects and all code2doc libraries as dependencies.
-This project is not part of the release but only necessary for documentation creation/generation.
-Code2Doc provides a tooling to generate documentation out of the box.
+This output project is not part of the real project release but necessary for documentation creation/generation only.
+Code2Doc libraries provide a tool chain to generate documentation out of the box from the output project.

-Both documentation projects should reside in same SCM repository as other sub projects.
+*Both documentation projects should reside in same SCM repository as other sub projects.*

 ###Advantages:
 - References can be found via IDE (e.g. eclipse)